zznidar/lecture-speedrun/README.md

 ## Troubleshooting
 * Make sure not to use the _lefting_ functionality.
 It really does more harm than good.
 * Some users report better performance if they disable _Hardware-accelerated video decode_ and _Hardware-accelerated video encode_ under chrome://flags

+## Note
+Binge-watching your lectures at 2x playback speed on your sofa with a glass of beer and a bowl of popcorn in your hands during the last 2 weeks before your exams might not be the best idea.